peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Deprecated.</b> Renamed to RoundToIntegerNoRoundedFlag.

-Returns a binary float with the same value as this object but rounded to an integer, without adding the `FlagInexact
+Returns a binary float with the same value as this object but rounded to an integer, without adding the `FlagInexact`  or `FlagRounded`  flags.
-      ` or `FlagRounded
-      ` flags.

 <b>Parameters:</b>

  * <i>ctx</i>: An arithmetic context to control precision and rounding of the result.
-If `HasFlags ` of the context is true, will also store the flags resulting from the peration (the flags are in addition to the pre-existing flags), except hat this function will never add the `FlagRounded
+If `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags), except that this function will never add the `FlagRounded`  and `FlagInexact`  flags (the only difference between this and RoundToExponentExact).
+Can be null, in which case the default rounding mode is HalfEven.
-      ` and `FlagInexact
-      ` flags (the only difference between this and RoundToExponentExact).
-Can be ull, in which case the default rounding mode is HalfEven.

 <b>Return Value:</b>